Probate Q&A Series

 • The court appoints commissioners to manage notices, the public auction, and reporting.

-• Commissioners report the sale under § 46-12; the court then confirms it.
+• Commissioners report the sale under § 46-12; the sale is then subject to the upset-bid process and confirmation.

-• Each upset bid must top the prior price by at least 5% and include a deposit.
+• Each upset bid must exceed the prior bid by the applicable statutory amount and include the required deposit.

 Next Steps and Call to Action